Declaration in accordance with Section 289a of the German Commercial Code (Handelsgesetzbuch – HGB)

 In principle, Group management approval is required for all key business decisions at the affiliate level.

-Biotest defines Compliance as a series of internal corporate policies and procedures that are voluntarily undertaken by a company and that promote the prevention, detection, and resolution of conduct or practices that are illegal or that do not conform to the company's ethical and business standards.
+Biotest defines Compliance as a series of internal corporate policies and procedures that are undertaken by a company and that promote the prevention, detection, and resolution of conduct or practices that are illegal or that do not conform to the company's ethical and business standards.

-The responsibilities, rights and duties of individual employees as well as the respective national compliance officer in the Biotest Group are governed by Biotest's Code of Ethics and Business Conduct that is published at the Biotest website and in the national compliance manuals and are comprehensively set out on the Intranet and regularly updated.
+The responsibilities, rights and duties of individual employees as well as the respective national compliance officer in the Biotest Group are governed by Biotest's Code of Ethics and Business Conduct (Code of Conduct) that is published at the Biotest website and in the national compliance manuals and are comprehensively set out on the Intranet and regularly updated.
 There is regular training for the management and the employees.

 The Biotest Group is committed to regular, open and timely communication with institutional investors and analysts, private shareholders, employees and other stakeholders.